 And what happens when computers become capable of those human traits?
 At that point, the distinction between humans and computers would be too blurred, and then the entire question becomes irrelevant.

 If you’re currently on the hunt for a new job, be sure you’re prepared.
 Here’s how to sharpen your interview skills with soft skills questions.
+And if you’re searching for a job using Indeed, take a look at these search tips.

 Explore more about: Computer Automation, .